 These scenarios that we’ve listed are the most problems reported by Windows users.
 But there could be more issues related to typical crashes in File Explorer.
 You may encounter one or more of these scenarios as you use File Explorer in Windows 10.

 Unexpected store exception error in Windows 10 is often caused by hardware failures, such as a faulty registry or graphics card, or other software or application components in your PC, such as incompatible third-party software.

 When you encounter one or more of the listed File Explorer typical crashes, it is an indication of system malfunctions.
 There could be some underlying issues on your computer or Windows system that are causing the File explorer to experience one of a number of the File Explorer typical crashes, such as:

 - Permission issues,

 Your computer or system may be encountering or more of these issues, which ends up causing the File Explorer crash that you’re experiencing.

 File Explorer Keeps Opening, Is it a Virus?

 One of the key causes of File Explorer keeps opening is a virus or malware infection.
 Viruses and malware infections are known to do a lot of harm to computers.
-If File Explorer is a victim of a virus or malware attack, you may experience the constant pop-up of File Explorer even when you do not initiate the application.
+If File Explorer is a virus or malware attack victim, you may experience the constant pop-up of File Explorer even when you do not initiate the application.

 If this is the case, then you may need to conduct a full virus scan using a quality antivirus program.
-Virus scan may get rid of the malware or virus that is affecting your computer’s operations.
+A virus scan may get rid of the malware or virus that is affecting your computer’s operations.

 Once you conduct the virus scan, check the scan results if you can notice whether there was a malware infection.